diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/module1/lab05.rst

 - The **ssloS_F5_SWG-t-6** listener defines normal non-TCP/non-UDP IPv4 traffic.

-This completes the configuration of SSL Orchestrator as a transparent forward proxy.
+This completes the configuration of SSL Orchestrator deployment for Secure Web Gateway (SWG)

-In the next section, you will use an internal client **(Desktop-Outbound)** to browse to external (Internet) resources.
-Decrypted traffic will flow across the security services.